State of Matter

 Bose-Einstein condensates (BEC) is the fifth state of matter, In 1924-25, scientist Albert Einstein and Satyendra Nath Bose predicted the “Bose-Einstein condensate” (BEC).

 This state of matter is completely opposite to the plasma state of matter.
-Because plasmas are super hot and super excited atoms, the atoms in a Bose-Einstein condensate (BEC) are super unexcited and super cold atoms.
+Plasmas are extremely hot and super excited atom, and on the contrary, atoms of Bose-Einstein Condensate (BEC) are un-excited and extremely cold.